 The number of points per cell, the number of cells, etc. can be seen as a hyperparameter of the decision tree learning method.

+- 1. What is a Decision Tree?

 - 2. Splits

+- 3. Regularization

 - 4. Learning Decision Trees

 - 5. Split Quality Criteria